chrisgr88/ConcertKeyboardist/Documentation/EN/ckdoc.md

     **Redo** : Redo the most recent undone command.
 Can be performed repeatedely to redo more than one undone command.
 Keyboard shortcut: Shift+Cmd+z.

-    **Play/Pause** : Ready the score for playing, or stop it playing.
+    **Play/Pause** : Ready the score for playing or stop it playing.
 The keyboard shortcut for Play and Pause is the spacebar.

     **Listen** : Listen to the score starting at the note after the Base Line.
 Press the spacebar to stop.
 When listening is stopped the transport is returned to the place where listening started.
 You can use this to listen to a passage to get a feel for it before playing it yourself.
 Same as the Listen toolbar button.
 Keyboard shortcut is "=" (no modifier key).

     Show Edit Toolbar : Toggles the hiding and showing of the edit toolbar.
 This is the same as the equivalent toolbar button.

     Hide Measure Lines : Toggles the hiding and showing of the measure and beat lines on the score.
-The reason you may want to do this is that most midi files that were recorded by a live performer do not have their notes aligned to the beat or measure lines.
+The reason you may want to do this is that most MIDI files that were recorded by a live performer do not have their notes aligned to the beat or measure lines.
 They were simply recorded at some constant tempo with the played note occuring in no particular relatinship to the measures of the nominal tempo.
-You can identify a midi file like this when the notes seem to bear no relationship to the beats and measure.
+You can identify a MIDI file like this when the notes seem to bear no relationship to the beats and measure.
 The numerical tempo is also almost always constant at some value like 120 beats per minute.
 For files like this it's usually better to hide the beat and measure lines to remove clutter and avoid confusion at you play, where you might be expecting the lines to be relevant.
 If you turn off beat and measure lines this property is saved with the [CK].mid file and retained next time it is opened.